 - Let cost not be a guide to choosing fillers.
-It is always advisable to consult with an appropriately qualified healthcare provider and decide on the injectable filler that suits the patient’s need.
+It is always advisable to consult with an appropriately qualified healthcare provider and decide on the injectable filler that suits the patient’s needs.

 - Allergy tests are essential before considering fillers sourced from animals.

-- Ensure that the healthcare setup, where the procedure is being carried out, is well equipped to handle emergencies like an Anaphylactic shock.
+- Ensure that the healthcare setup, where the procedure is being carried out, is well equipped to handle emergencies like anaphylactic shock.

 - Check with the doctor if the filler being used is FDA approved or not.